nete-madi/pong/README.md

 - Find a friend to play with.
 - Use W/S to move the left paddle up and down, and use the up and down arrow keys to move the right paddle up and down.
 - Hit the ball past the other person's paddle to score.
+- The game ends when one player reaches 10 points.
+Happy playing!